paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 - Should we do tiers within each IAL just to give agencies a chance to select psuedonymous vs identified.
 And then enforce this on the CSP side.
 Log in with IAL 2/3, but don't give away jack about me.
 - Digital license?
 Already covered by the new requirements?
 - Training requirements for proofers.
 More than just training, it could be security clearance as well.
+- Call center for remote proofing?
+- Pairwise identifier?
+No attributes, authenticate only.
+Direct authentication only with a user comes with their own, local credential.
+IdP not involved, as the IdP can solve this with assertions.

 ## 5.1 Process Overview
 **@privacy:**